KMS1260/Network-Traffic-Analysis-Intrusion-Investigation/01-using-network-sniffers/README.md

 ```
 ![](./images/67.jpg)

-If the result does not match the HTML code of: (<h1>Welcome to Damn Vulnerable Web Application!</h1>), then select Find Next again.
+If the result does not match the HTML code of: Welcome to Damn Vulnerable Web Application!, then select Find Next again.

 <details>
   <summary><strong>What colour and from which side of the conversation is the HTML line <code>&lt;h1&gt;Welcome to Damn Vulnerable Web Application!&lt;/h1&gt;</code>?</strong> (Select all that apply)</summary>